GurYN/opencode-sdlc/tool/README.md

 ### Invoking Tools

-Ask Claude to use tools naturally in conversation:
+Ask Agent to use tools naturally in conversation:

 ```
 "Use the track-phase tool to transition to implement"